sal55/langs/mfeatures.md

 'Statements' that can usefully yield a value are: 'if' (long and short versions), 'switch' and 'case', although they will require an 'else' part.

+Any sequence of statements can be easily turned into a single expression by writing as (s1; s2; s3), or sometimes a sequence can be written anyway without the brackets:

+    if c:=nextch(); d:=c; c<>0 then                # uses the value of the last expression

 ### Functions and Procs
 M likes to make a stronger distinction between functions that return a value, and those that don't.
 The latter are defined with 'proc'